 How to make the perfect coffee with a French press

-You can have French press coffee ready in 10 easy steps:
+You can make French press coffee ready in 10 easy steps:

-- Most manufacturers indicate how much coffee to use.
+Most manufacturers indicate the coffee to water ratio.
 For example, with the Donut Shop Real Good Coffee Whole Bean Coffee, use 9 tablespoons of ground coffee for a 34 oz French press.
 For Marley Coffee One Love, use 2 tablespoons of ground coffee for every 6 oz of water.

 The best coffee for French press can be found by the following features